KunalSin9h/livejq/README.md

 ## LiveJQ

-`livejq` is json parser like `jq` but is designed to work in continuous input without crashing on invalid JSON
+`livejq` is JSON parser like `jq` but is designed to work in continuous input without crashing on invalid JSON

-It works on one assumption that the JSON is a single sting like "{ "name": "Kunal Singh", "age": 21 }".
+It works on one assumption that the JSON is a single string like `"{ "name": "Kunal Singh", "age": 21 }"`.

-> This is a limitation but will be fixed in future
+> This is a limitation, but will be fixed in future

 #### Demo